 The breakwaters have been previously damaged by the 1939 hurricane, the winter storms of 1983, and the January 1988 storm.
-Repairs were conducted after all 3 damage events.
+Repairs were conducted after all three damage events.

-On August 27th, 2014, a large southerly swell event generated by Hurricane Marie off the Mexico coast impacted the 3 breakwaters.
-The 18,500 foot long Middle Breakwater suffered the brunt of the storm waves, with 3 complete breaches and many other significant areas of damages.
+On 27 August 2014, a large southerly swell event generated by Hurricane Marie in the eastern Pacific Ocean impacted the three breakwaters.
+The Middle Breakwater experienced the brunt of the storm waves, with three complete breaches and many other significant areas of damage.
 The San Pedro and Long Beach breakwaters also suffered significant damages.
-This project will focus on repairing the Middle Breakwater's 3 breaches and a subset of the other significant damaged areas, based upon funds available.
+This project will focus on repairing the significantly damaged areas of the Middle Breakwater, the Long Beach Breakwater, and the San Pedro Breakwater, based upon funds available.